RyanYavari/CS151-DataScraper/README.md

 7. The user can also delete a business by clicking the Delete button in the business’s page.

 ## Steps to Run the Code ##
 Clone the project and click the run button in your IDE.
-Or right click Cs151DataScraperApplication.java and click Run As -> Java Application.
-Then go into your Terminal, enter into the datascraperfrontend directory, and type “npm start”.
-Make sure Port 8080 and 3000 are open.
+Or right click `Cs151DataScraperApplication.java` and click Run As -> Java Application.
+Then go into your Terminal, enter into the `datascraperfrontend` directory, and type `npm start`.
+Make sure Ports 8080 and 3000 are open.
 If not, switch to a different port and try again.

 ## Snapshot of the Running Program ##
 https://user-images.githubusercontent.com/57884384/205530872-34809ce8-7cb9-47ee-a2d8-738d0c298c13.mp4